Every child in the world has the right to an education without fear of violence or attack.

 To the Foreign and Defence Ministers of China, Russia, and the United States:

-Will you join France and 70 other countries who have recognised that and signed the Safe Schools Declaration to protect schools from military use?
+Will you join France, the United Kingdom and the 80 other countries who have recognised that and signed the Safe Schools Declaration to protect schools from military use?